 In addition to the dangers from German night fighters and flak, the CARPETBAGGERS always ran the risk of crashing into hillsides as they made low-level parachute deliveries to the resistance forces waiting below.
 From January 1944 to May 1945, they complete 1,860 sorties and delivered 20,495 containers and 11,174 packages of vital supplies to the resistance forces in western and northwestern Europe.
 More than 1,000 parachutists dropped through the B-24 Joe Holes into enemy territory.

 Twenty-five B-24s were lost and eight more were so badly damaged by enemy action and other causes that they were no longer fit for combat.
 Personnel losses initially totaled 208 missing and killed and one slightly wounded.
 Fortunately, many of those listed as missing had parachuted to safety and returned to Harrington with the help of the same resistance forces they had been sent to resupply.

-Aerial Delivery Canister Packed at Holmewood, England, the aerial delivery canister on display contained suupplies parachuted to Norwegian resistance fighters during World War II.
+Packed at Holmewood, England, the aerial delivery canister on display contained supplies parachuted to Norwegian resistance fighters during World War II.
 The parachute attached to one end of the canister, and the other end had a shock-absorbing cap to protect the contents.
 Once on the ground, resistance forces quickly gathered the canisters before German forces could arrive.

 Note: The appearance of hyperlinks does not constitute endorsement by the National Museum of the USAF, the U.S. Air Force, or the Department of Defense, of the external website, or the information, products or services contained therein.